 Group matters and decisions include those relating to service planning and development, service improvement, development of policy and procedures and review and development of legislation.

-Formal participation includes the participation of children and young people at key decision-making points of the case planning cycle in accordance with the Child Protection Act 1999 and supported by Child Safety policies and procedures.
+Formal participation includes the participation of children and young people at key decision-making points of the case planning cycle in accordance with the Child Protection Act 1999 and supported by departmental policies and procedures.
 Key decision-making points include:

 The effective participation of children and young people in formal case planning processes and, where applicable, the development of education support plans, cultural support plans, transition to independence plans and health plans, requires that the child or young person is adequately prepared for the process and provided with additional supports, where necessary.

-Informal approaches include on-going conversation during regular contact with the child or young person, observation, listening to spontaneous communication, engaging in joint activities and providing the child or young peson with an opportunity to have contact with Child Safety officers when required.
+Informal approaches include on-going conversation during regular contact with the child or young person, observation, listening to spontaneous communication, engaging in joint activities and providing the child or young person with an opportunity to have contact with departmental officers when required.

 Reflection and review is a critical part of the participation process.
 Ongoing reflection and review by children and young people and adults about what happened, how it happened and what worked, strengthens relationships and contributes to improved practice.

 Children and young people's participation is a right, not an option.
 Their human and legal rights to participation are identified in: